The Driving Force of the GenreMar 01, 2020

 From sad face to happy face with a major kick up the butt delivered to our moping and miserable heroine or hero thanks to a comely cast.
 Impossible to imagine without good relations with humankind.
 A testament to community action.

-Driving Force: choice.
+Driving Force: a value choice.

 Brooklyn by Colm Tóibín